Any person living, working or studying in the borough of Cheltenham can ask written questions of councillors at a ouncil meeting :

 - A Cabinet Member (at Council or Cabinet)

-- Chairmen of committees (at Council or at the relevant committee)
+- Chairs of committees (at Council or at the relevant committee)

 How to ask a public question at a council meeting

-- Use the online form to submit your question(s) which must arrive no later than midday on the fifth working day before the day of the meeting.
+- Use the online form or email firstname.lastname@example.org submit your question(s) which must arrive no later than midday on the seventh working day before the day of the meeting (for example, if the meeting is on a Wednesday, your question must be received by midday on the Monday of the previous week).
 The agendas for public meetings will be published on the council website at least five working days before the meeting.

 - No member of the public or any organisation may submit more than two written questions to any one meeting.
-If it is an extraordinary meeting of council (this is set up to consider a specific matter), then your question must be related to that issue.
+If it is an extraordinary meeting of council (this is set up to consider a specific matter), then your question must relate to that issue.

-- If you attend the meeting, you will be encouraged to have the question taken as read.
-The response from the councillor is usually taken as read unless you request that you would like it to be read out in full.
-Unless the Mayor (or Chair) decides otherwise, there will be no discussion on any question.
+- If you attend the meeting, you will be encouraged to have both the question and the councillor’s response taken as read unless you request that either be read out in full.
+There is an overall time limit of 30 minutes for public questions (although this can be extended at the discretion of the Mayor or Chair).
+There will be no discussion on any question.

 - All questions and answers and supplementary questions and answers will be recorded in the minutes and made available to the public on the website.

 The rules for public questions are set out in Part 2 of the council's constitution.
-If you are having any difficulty or need advice, please contact Democratic Services on 01242 264246 or at firstname.lastname@example.org.
+If you are having any difficulty or need advice, please contact Democratic Services on 01242 264246 or by emailing email@example.com.

 Under the General Data Protection Regulations, we are required to advise you why we collect your name and address so please read our privacy statement.